Deeksha2508/Blood-Group-Detection-Using-Fingerprint/README.md

 ---

 ## Dataset

-The dataset consists of fingerprint images categorized into **8 blood group classes**:
+The fingerprint dataset used in this project was obtained from **Kaggle** and contains fingerprint images categorized into eight blood group classes.

 - A+
 - A-